 How to reach: Nearest airport of Bhubaneswar is 130 Km.
 Nearest Railway station is Bhadrak but train connectivity is limited another major railway station of Cuttack is 100 Km.
 Bus connectivity is not very good.
 To reach Gahirmatha beach take a taxi or collaborate with the organizations working on the turtle project.

 Best time to visit: Sometime around the end, April depending upon the egg-laying date.

 20.)
 Dhanushkodi Ghost Town of Tamilnadu

 It is also known as the Ghost town of India after the deadly cyclone of 1964.
 The whole town including a train with 105 people washed away in this cyclone.
-After that there was no new construction done, only few fisherman live in huts.
+After that there was no new construction done, only a few fishermen live in huts.

 The Adam’s Bridge (Submerged in the sea) is a chain of 48 km long limestone shoals, it linked Rameswaram with Mannar in Sri Lanka’s northwest though this bridge is destructed due to natural calamities.
 There is no mobile network in the area and it is not advisable to stay there after sunset.

-How to reach: Nearest airport of Madurai is 183 km.
+How to reach: The nearest airport in Madurai is 183 km.
 The nearest railway station of Rameshwaram is 20 Km.
 Stay in Rameshwaram and hire a 4×4 jeep to reach Dhanushkodi.
 Though canter service is also available from Rameshwaram.

-Best time to visit: All around the year though it can be little difficult during monsoon months as beach becomes muddy for driving a 4×4 vehicle.
+Best time to visit: All around the year though it can be a little difficult during monsoon months as the beach becomes muddy for driving a 4×4 vehicle.